Damages

 Everett-Bellingham WA

-Being ejected from a crash due to a drunk driver is almost too much to bear
+Being ejected from a crash due to a drunk driver is almost too much to bear(link is external)

 It's not uncommon for people ejected from a vehicle in a car crash to have life-threatening injuries.
 When that accident is due to someone else's negligence, especially drug or drugged driving, it may seem like a cruel, needless tragedy to the victims who weren't even driving.
 If this kind of case has happened to you, know that you're not alone.
-Here's a story of one personal injury accident client for an attorney based in Whatcom County, Washington, who went through such a horrible scenario but was compensated fairly.
+Here's a story of one personal injury accident client (link is external)for an attorney based in Whatcom County, Washington, who went through such a horrible scenario but was compensated fairly.
 Even if it can't turn back the clock and change what happened, it can help a victim cope.